chirun-ncl/chirun-lti/README.md

 ```

-replacing `[PROCESSDIR]` with the full path to the processing directory.
+replacing `[PROCESSDIR]` in the first line with the full path to the processing directory.

 ### Docker Setup